uofs-simlab/WDPM/README.md

 - [AMD GPU](https://www.amd.com/en/support)

 ### Compiling the code
-The gcc compiler (11.4.0 or later) is recommended.
+The gcc compiler, version 11.4.0 or later, is recommended.
 Use the following command to compile the program:

 ```
 gcc wdpm_mulGPU.c -o WDPM -lOpenCL